Hello everyone! As part of Short Story Saturday, I have posted another short story, this one entitled Christmas Eve in Utqiagvik. Please enjoy.

 “God, that must be awful!”

 “Eh, it’s not so bad.
 Most of the time, it’s actually very pleasant.
 My wife’s the sweetest person in the world and the elves are like the most well-behaved children a father could have, not that they’re actually my children, mind you.
-It’s just, sometimes I would like to visit places outside of Christmas Eve every now and again.”
+Sometimes I just wish I could go somewhere on a day that isn’t Christmas Eve.
+I’d really like to spend a week in Hawaii, bring the elves and the Missus.
+I bet that would be a lot of fun.”

 “Why don’t you?”